ujjawalyt/BloggingApplication/README.md

 * Users Features:
   * Allows users to view and manage their profiles.
   * Provides options to update personal information and account settings.
-  * Supports user interactions, such as following other users or sending friend requests.
+  * Supports user interactions, such as following other users

 * Category Features:
   * Enables the creation and management of different categories or topics for posts.